jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ![Alt text](/images/4d-Konnect-App-Registration.png?raw=true "Konnect Dev Portal configuration - Edit App Registration")

 ## Test the Bridge from Konnect Dev Portal
-1) Login to Konnect Dev Portal
+1. Login to Konnect Dev Portal
-2) Click on `My Apps` under your profile name
+2. Click on `My Apps` under your profile name
-3) Click on `New App`
+3. Click on `New App`
+4. Set the values as shown and click on `Create`
 ![Alt text](/images/6-Konnect-DevPortal-NewApp.png?raw=true "Konnect Dev Portal - New App")
-4) Click on `Create`
+5. Copy the `client_id` and `client_secret` and click on `Proceed`
 ![Alt text](/images/7-Konnect-DevPortal-NewApp.png?raw=true "Konnect Dev Portal - New client_id/client_secret")
-5) Go on Keycloak and check the new Client
+6. Go on Hydra Server and check the new Client
 ![Alt text](/images/8-Keycloak-NewClient.png?raw=true "Keycloak - New client")
-6) Go on Catalog, Select a Service and Register it to the new App
+7. Go on Catalog, Select a Service and Register it to the new App
-7) Test access
+8. Test access to the API published on the DevPortal by using the new `client_id` and `client_secret`
 - Request:
 ```sh
 http -a 1d2d6ea6-b409-4583-a0f1-8413d8603359:pW1qkzutE6czuO78oTL2GRSkEq8HL05l :8000/httpbin/anything